bbauska/W3Cx-3of5/README.md

    alt="JavaScript logo." />
 </p>

-HTML5 is composed of new elements, but it also comes with many JavaScript APIs for controlling video and sound, drawing and animating things in the new <canvas> element, for offline applications, persistence, geolocation, orientation, etc.
+HTML5 is composed of new elements, but it also comes with many JavaScript APIs for controlling video and sound, drawing and animating things in the new &lt;canvas&gt; element, for offline applications, persistence, geolocation, orientation, etc.

 So yes, during this course, in particular in Modules 3 and 4, you will have to do a bit of JavaScript. <b>But, DON'T PANIC!</b>